elizathebrute/decarcerateutah.github.io/_posts/2020-07-19-the-thing-about-homelessness.md

 Mitt Romney famously said: “I’m not worried about the poor; they have a safety net.”

 We Do?
 Really?
-Come spend a few days in your ‘safety net’ Mitt.
+Come spend a few days in our ‘safety net’ Mitt.
 You may just learn something.

 *K. Marlo Yost is a man with Autism Spectrum Disorder recovering from homelessness in a small apartment in Salt Lake City.
 He is writing a book based on his experiences.*